 The soul that knows it not, knows no release,

 Nor mountain heights where bitter joy can hear

 Amelia was right.
 "Courage is the price that life exacts for granting peace."

-It takes 'courage' to see through world driven, truth-lacking serums--where one wishes to identify and embrace a Universal
+It takes 'courage' to see through various worldly driven, truth-lacking serums where one wishes to identify and embrace the

-from the past.
-This includes the real history of what happened to Amelia Earhart in 1937, and what became of her afterward.
+This includes the real story about what happened to Amelia Earhart in 1937, and what became of her afterward.

 Some of the last photos taken of Amelia Earhart in New Guinea just before she and her navigator, Fred Noonan went missing.

 Left-to-right, Amelia with one Frank Howard; with F. C. Jacobs and Fred Noonan; and with Noonan just before boarding for

 their last flight.
 Underneath, a photo of the duo's final takeoff in Amelia's Lockheed Electra 10E.

 |The duo's final takeoff from Lae, New Guinea